Yunus-C/GTPS-AntiCrash/README.md

 Remember,
 Do not sell this application, because this application already open source.
 Do not change Creator name, to your own name.
-If you see someone who sell the application or change creator name, Please DM GuckTubeYT#3123 or iFika#6127
+If you see someone who sell the application or change creator name, Please DM Yunus#9087

 # How to Work